Livingpool/dcard-hw-2024/README.md

 - Unit tests

 ### Benchmarks
 I used Vegeta as the load testing tool.
-The testing scripts are in load_testing/vegeta/create_ad and loadtesting/vegeta/search_ad
+The testing scripts are in load_testing/vegeta/create_ad and loadtesting/vegeta/search_ad.
+Machine: Mac Air M1.
+OS: macOS Sonoma 14.4.1.
+Memory: 8GB.
+You may need to set a high value of allowed file descriptors on macOS/Linux.

-### Running the project
+### Running the project locally
-- Start docker daemon, run the following command, and the endpoints can be accessed at `localhost:80`
+- Start docker daemon, run the following command, and the endpoints can be accessed at `localhost:8080`
 ```
 docker-compose up --build
 ```